PECOS-packages/PECOS/docs/user-guide/dem-from-guppy.md

 not directly interchangeable with these parameters.

-Every residual is readable from `dem.idle_noise_residuals` as a dictionary containing `location_index`, the concrete `detectors`/`dem_outputs`/ `tracked_paulis` signature, and `magnitude`.
-The magnitude is the unavoidable both-fire excess on that signature and the equal deficit on the identity outcome.
-Audited Guppy builds also copy this list to `dem_build.audit["idle_noise_residuals"]`.
-An empty list certifies that all idle signature conversions were exact.
+Every residual is readable from `dem.idle_noise_residuals` as a dictionary containing `channel_kind`, `location_index`, the concrete `detectors`/`dem_outputs`/`tracked_paulis` signature, and `magnitude`.
+Gate and idle categorical Pauli channels share this list.
+The magnitude is the total-variation distance between the requested categorical channel and the emitted independent mechanisms; in the two-dimensional boundary case it is also the excess on the reported signature and the matching identity deficit.
+Audited Guppy builds copy this list to `dem_build.audit["idle_noise_residuals"]`.
+An empty list certifies that all categorical signature conversions were exact.

 The per-axis `p_idle_{x,y,z}_linear_rate`,
 `p_idle_{x,y,z}_quadratic_rate`, and